 The Early Years

-On October 7, 1922, the band met John Philip Sousa at the train station and played for him when he came to Milwaukee to perform with his band.
-Later that evening, the Milwaukee Police Band performed Sousa’s march “Gallant Seven” with the Sousa Band at the Milwaukee Auditorium.
-On November 17, 1923, the band performed a second time with the Sousa Band, again at the Milwaukee Auditorium.
-The Milwaukee Police Band, now comprised of 67 officers, joined the 80 member Sousa Band in playing a Sousa favorite, “Sabres and Spurs”.
+On October 7, 1922, the band met John Philip Sousa at the train station and performed for him when he came to Milwaukee to perform with his band.
+Later that evening, the Milwaukee Police Band performed Sousa’s march “Gallant Seventh” with the Sousa Band at the Milwaukee Auditorium.
+On November 17, 1923, the band, under the direction of Frederick W. Brunkhorst, performed a second time with the Sousa Band, again at the Milwaukee Auditorium.
+The Milwaukee Police Band, then comprised of 67 officers, joined the 80 member Sousa Band in playing a Sousa favorite, “Sabres and Spurs”.
 Sousa presented Chief J.G.
 Laubenheimer and the Milwaukee Police Band with an American flag with streamers embroidered with Sousa’s name and date of presentation.
 This flag is currently on display the Milwaukee Safety Academy along with other items and photographs depicting the band’s rich history.

 In November 1924, the band made its first appearance at the municipal Christmas tree lighting ceremony.
-To this day the band has never missed a tree lighting ceremony.
+To this day the band continues to perform at tree lighting ceremonies downtown.
 On March 22, 1925, the band was joined by the New York City Police Band, who was on a national tour, for a benefit concert before an estimated 8,500 people at the Milwaukee Auditorium.
 It was during this time period that a local composer, Howard B. Weeks, wrote the "Milwaukee Police Band March".
 The original manuscript rests in the archives of the Police Band located at the Safety Academy.

 The 1940’s – 1970’s

-On February 2, 1940, Dr. Robert O. Brunkhorst became the first civilian director of the Milwaukee Police Band.
-He was a dentist by profession, but also a highly respected musician.
+On February 2, 1940, Dr. Robert O. Brunkhorst became the director of the Milwaukee Police Band.
+He was a doctor by profession, on the surgical staff of St. Joseph’s Hospital for 33 years, but also a highly respected musician.
 He conducted not only the Police Band but also the Tripoli Shrine Band.
 Under Dr. Brunkhorst’s direction, the band became a regular feature on WISN radio.
 Several 78-rpm audio discs from those broadcasts are on display at the Safety Academy.